bentoml/BentoML/examples/kubeflow/README.md

 Install Kubeflow and BentoML resources to the Kubernetes cluster.
 See [Kubeflow](https://github.com/kubeflow/manifests) and [BentoML](https://github.com/kubeflow/manifests/tree/master/contrib/bentoml) installation guides for details.

-After BentoML Kubernetes resources are installed successfully, you should have the following CRDs.
+After BentoML Kubernetes resources are installed successfully, you should have the following CRDs in the namespace.

 ```bash
 > k -n kubeflow get crds | grep bento